Marsl2808/Udacity-DSND-Write-A-Data-Science-Blog-Post/README.md

 - seaborn (0.9.0)
 - matplotlib (3.0.0)

-you need to download the data under the [link](https://insights.stackoverflow.com/survey) and save it as: "survey_results_public.csv"
+you need to download the data under the [link](https://insights.stackoverflow.com/survey) and save it as: "survey_results_public.csv" to run the code.

 ## 2. Project Motivation <a name="motivation"></a>
 For this project, I was interestested in using Stack Overflow data from 2019 to answer: